-2024 Construction at Disney’s Polynesian Resort (DVC Tower Updates)
+2024 Construction at Disney’s Polynesian Resort (DVC Island Tower Updates)

-New: Island Tower at Disney’s Polynesian Villas Concept Photos Released
+Island Tower at Disney’s Polynesian Villas Concept Art Released

-Disney has released new concept photos of the new Island Tower that is projected to open later this year at Disney’s Polynesian Village Resort.
+Disney has released new concept art of the Island Tower, which is projected to open later this year at Disney’s Polynesian Village Resort.
 Here’s the opening statement from the announcement and the photos Disney shared.

 Reference Disney Parks Blog